agileware/civicrm-sysadm-guide/docs/setup/oauth.md

 split it across multiple pages.
 If you understand the general steps, then you may be able to figure out the details.
 However, we discuss a few specific cases below (["Register the connection"](#register)).

+## Version history

+* __CiviCRM v5.32__: Introduced a hidden extension, `oauth-client`, as part of `civicrm-core`.
+* __CiviCRM v5.33__: Promoted the extension, `oauth-client`, to full visibility.

 ## Enable the module

 The CiviCRM OAuth Client is a core extension.
-It was added in CiviCRM v5.32; however, it is hidden by default.
-You can enable it using the command-line or the Javascript console.
+Enable it via web interface or command line interface.

+??? howto "Enable via web"

+    * Login to CiviCRM as administrator
+    * Navigate to `Administer > System Settings > Extension`
+    * Find "OAuth Client" and click "Install"

 ??? howto "Enable via command line"